matteobiagiola/FSE19-submission-material-DIG/fse2019/dimeshift/README.md

 `./run-docker.sh`

-Inside the container, start the Apache server with PHP and MySQL:
+Inside the container, start the application server and MySQL:

 `./run-services-docker.sh`